cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 write *tmp2 processor1 "z"
 ```

-Unlike external variables, access to other processor's variables is not limited to numeric values.
+Unlike external variables, access to another processor's variables is not limited to numeric values.
 All possible variable values are correctly transferred using these new instructions.

 ### Remote functions and variables